 1You can still move past the negativity even if you don’t forgive the person.
 If you’re still upset or feel hurt by your family member, it’s only going to sting the longer you think about it.
 Make the conscious choice to let go of what happened and continue living your life.
 Focus on the present and what you can do going ahead in the future instead of thinking back on the things that happened to you.XFor example, you may want to move on or cut ties if your family member doesn’t apologize or continues to betray you in the same way without taking any responsibility.XRemember, forgiving someone isn’t excusing their behavior.
 It’s giving yourself the permission to move on and not let the thoughts of the situation affect you anymore.Method 13Method 13 of 13:Speak to a therapist.

-1A professional can help you through more substantial issues.
+1A professional can help you work through more substantial issues.
 Family betrayals can be really traumatic depending on the event that happens.
 If you have a hard time overcoming or reconciling with it, reach out to a therapist in your area to talk through your issues.XExpert SourceAdam Dorsay, PsyDLicensed Psychologist & TEDx SpeakerExpert Interview.
 14 May 2019.
 They can offer some helpful solutions that may help you build your relationship up again.XYou may be able to go with your family member to a therapist so you can work through the problem together.